 As a soloist, Ms. Hong won numerous competitions including the grand prize from the International Young Artists Peninsula Music Competition, the International Sorantin Young Artist Award, the first prize award from the Jennings Butterfield Young Artist Competition, the Dong-A, Korean Times, and Chosun, Youth Chamber music competitions.
 She was awarded the Featured Artist Award at the Arts Center, Seoul.

 Ms. Hong has performed in venues including Lincoln Center’s Alice Tully Hall, Carnegie Hall, Sun Dorm, Herbst Theater, Sejong Cultural Center, and Arts Center in Seoul.
-She has invited to perform as a guest artist at festivals such as New York Festival, Seoul International Festival, Seoul Youth Festival, and Overseas Korean Festival (with Suwon Symphony).
-At Overseas Korean Festival, she had selected as a most outstanding overseas Korean musician.
+She has been invited to perform as a guest artist at festivals such as New York Festival, Seoul International Festival, Seoul Youth Festival, and Overseas Korean Festival (with Suwon Symphony).
+At Overseas Korean Festival, she had selected as the most outstanding overseas Korean musician.
 She has premiered ‘Prokofiev Symphonies Concertante’ in Korea with Korean Orchestra (with Korean Symphony) at the Seoul International Festival, and this performance was broadcast worldwide by Arirang TV.
-She also appeared at international music festivals around the world such as Salzburg, Holland music session, Nice, Schleswig-Holstein, Bach Academy, Britten Pears, Aspen, Yellowbarn festivals and Juilliard string quartet seminar.
+She also appeared at international music festivals around the world such as Salzburg, Holland music session, Nice, Schleswig-Holstein, Bach Academy, Britten Pears, Aspen, Yellowbarn festivals, and Juilliard string quartet seminar.
 She has worked with renowned musicians such as cellists Janos Starker, William Pleeth, Maud Tortelier, Boris Pergamentschikov, Mark Drobinskyand, Tsuyashi Tsutsumi, and chamber musicians Gilbert Kalish, Robert Mann, Felix Galimir, Peabody Trio, Beaux Arts Trio, Weilerstein Trio, St. Lawrence Quartet.